About

 • Stroke animations are provided by animCJK under the Arphic Public License.

-• Kanji, examples and radical information is provided by jisho.org sourcing from multiple open source dicionaries and Kanji alive released under CC 4.0.
+• Kanji, examples and radical information is provided by jisho.org sourcing from multiple open source dictionaries and Kanji alive released under CC 4.0.

 • Graph is created by react-force-graph and three-spritetext released under MIT.